umur/waa-sep-2022-final-project/README.md

 	* Users should follow a password reset link.
 * Use [ECharts](https://echarts.apache.org/en/index.html) to create live charts for dashboards:
 *   All delete operations should be a soft deletion.
+* Customers can add properties to their favorite lists.
+	* Customers can have multiple favorite lists.
+* Customers can manage their own favorite lists.

 #### Sample Domain Models
 ---